eamalindu/graduation/README.md

 - Pull requests should include a concise description and, when applicable, updates to schema.sql or images.

 License
 - See the LICENSE file in the repo.
-If no license exists, add one (MIT is a common choice).

 Contact
 - Repo: https://github.com/eamalindu/graduation